v1kko/daetools/trunk/daetools-package/daetools/docs/pyDAE_user_guide.rst

 Equations
 ---------

-There are three types of equations in **DAE Tools**:
+There are four types of equations in **DAE Tools**:

-* Ordinary
+* Ordinary or distributed
-* Distributed
-* Discontinuous
+* Continuous or discontinuous

 Distributed equations are equations which are distributed on one or more domains and valid on the selected points within those domains.
-Equations can be distributed on a whole domain, on a portion of it or even on a single point (useful fsor specifying boundary conditions).
+Equations can be distributed on a whole domain, on a portion of it or even on a single point (useful for specifying boundary conditions).

 Declaring equations
 ~~~~~~~~~~~~~~~~~~~
 Equations are declared in the :py:meth:`pyCore.daeModel.DeclareEquations` function.
 To declare an ordinary equation the :py:meth:`pyCore.daeModel.CreateEquation`
-function is used:
+function can be used:

 .. code-block:: python